Image description

 They paired it with a homemade vinaigrette and crispy from-scratch croutons, learning how simple ingredients can come together to make something fresh, flavorful, and delicious.
 Skills they practiced included:

-- Knife skills – chopping, peeling, grating
+• Knife skills – chopping, peeling, grating

-- Whisking & measuring dry/liquid ingredients
+• Whisking & measuring dry/liquid ingredients

-- Exploring new culinary terms like emulsify, incorporate, acidic, and savory
+• Exploring new culinary terms like emulsify, incorporate, acidic, and savory

 Our junior chefs whipped up some springtime fun with Puff Pastry Spring Bunnies—stuffed with homemade whipped cream and fresh strawberries!
 They explored all kinds of exciting kitchen vocabulary like transform, lamination, flaky, and incorporate as we learned what makes puff pastry rise and crisp into layers.
 Our chefs practiced their knife skills with juicy strawberries and used a microplane to zest lemon, adding a burst of spring flavor.
+During our whipped cream lesson, we discovered how fat molecules come together to form fluffy peaks—but we also learned the importance of closely observing while whipping, because if you go too far, the molecules tighten and the buttermilk separates... turning your cream into butter!

 We finished by filling our golden, flaky bunnies with cream and strawberries, and gave them a final sprinkle of powdered sugar.
 A delicious science and cooking adventure—well done, junior chefs!

-Greek Yogurt Bagels: Sweet (brown sugar and cinnamon) & Savory ("Everything" seasoning)
+GREEK YOGURT BAGELS: Sweet (brown sugar and cinnamon) & Savory ("Everything" seasoning)

 We wrapped up the Spring I session in The Kidz Kitchen with an amazing bagel-making adventure!